The Story Behind The Picture

 Tech Data: Nikon D700 / Nikon 17-35 F 2.8 at 35mm /ISO 200 / 2 sec at F16,/ Matrix Metering Polarizer, Gitzo 3541 Tripod

 After spending early morning in the opposite end of Grand Teton NP, I evaluated the fog over the Snake River and thought that Oxbow Bend could offer some dramatic light.
 After waiting a few minutes after arriving, the fog lifted producing a dramatic sky, but left a pipeline of fog over the river, bisecting Mt Moran in the distance.
 I immediately though this would produce an interesting Black & White photograph.

 Tech Data: Nikon D700 / Nikon 28-300 F 2.4.5 at 62mm / ISO 200 / 1/100th at F16, -2/3 / Matrix Metering

 Gitzo 3541LS Tripod / really Right Stuff BH 55 Ball Head

 Driving past this solitary barn in the Palouse area of Eastern Washington, I was struck by the simplicity, the rolling fields of wheat in the spring and the simple cloud patterns.
 I returned when the light was right to make this image.
-Many travelers’ as as well many photographers probably drive by this barn and not wee the beauty.
-I know that because I did for many years until this time, I looked a bit close.
+Many travelers, as as well many photographers, probably drive by this barn and not see the beauty.
+I know ... because I did that for many years until this time, I looked a bit closer.